The Widow (song)

 "The Widow" (sometimes titled "The Widow (I'll Never Sleep Alone)") is a song by The Mars Volta, from their second album Frances the Mute.
+It was released on March 14, 2005 as the album's lead single.

+The song peaked at number 95 on the US Billboard Hot 100, making it the band's first and only single to chart there.
+The song also reached number 20 in the UK Singles Chart and peaked at number 7 on the Billboard Alternative Songs chart.

+Background

 The song was first performed in May 2004 at the Wiltern Theatre in Los Angeles during The Mars Volta's three-night residence closing the tour supporting their debut LP, De-Loused in the Comatorium.
 At the concert, the song was dedicated to former Mars Volta member Jeremy Ward, who died of a drug overdose in May 2003.
-The song peaked at number 95 on the US Billboard Hot 100, making it the band's first and only single to chart there.
-The song also reached number 20 in the UK Singles Chart and peaked at number 7 on the Billboard Alternative Songs chart.
-The single was also released on vinyl under the title "Frances the Mute".